-To make the sauce mix cornstarch and water in a small bowl and set aside.
+To make the sauce, mix cornstarch and water in a small bowl and set aside.

-Prepare the batter by combining rice flour, cornstarch, sea salt, garlic powder, and ground pepper together in a mixing bowl.
+Prepare the batter by combining rice flour, cornstarch, sea salt, garlic powder, and ground black pepper together in a mixing bowl.
 Do not add the cold soda water until your frying oil is ready.

-Fry for 2- 2 1/2 minutes.
-If some stick together you can gently separate them in the frying oil with a slotted fryer spoon.
+Fry for 2 to 2 1/2 minutes.
+If some stick together, you can gently separate them in the frying oil with a slotted fryer spoon.
 Remove crispy tofu from the oil with the slotted spoon and let them sit on paper towel to absorb excess oil.
 Continue this process with remaining tofu cubes.

 Heat up the sauce again if needed right before serving.
 In 2 to 3 batches, you can coat the crispy tofu with sauce by adding some sauce to a large bowl and tossing crispy tofu cubes until coated evenly.
 Serve over rice or vegetables.